Transfer RNA: tRNA genes

-Cytoplasmic tRNA genes can be grouped into 49 families according to their anticodon features.
+In humans, cytoplasmic tRNA genes can be grouped into 49 families according to their anticodon features.
 These genes are found on all chromosomes, except the 22 and Y chromosome.
-High clustering on 6p is observed (140 tRNA genes), as well on 1 chromosome.
+High clustering on 6p is observed (140 tRNA genes), as well as on chromosome 1.

 The HGNC, in collaboration with the Genomic tRNA Database (GtRNAdb) and experts in the field, has approved unique names for human genes that encode tRNAs.

+Typically, tRNAs genes from Bacteria are shorter (mean = 77.6 bp) than tRNAs from Archaea (mean = 83.1 bp) and eukaryotes (mean = 84.7 bp).
+The mature tRNA follows an opposite pattern with tRNAs from Bacteria being usually longer (median = 77.6 nt) than tRNAs from Archaea (median = 76.8 nt), with eukaryotes exhibiting the shortest mature tRNAs (median = 74.5 nt).